gdsbook/book/notebooks/09_spatial_inequality.md

 inequalities.plot(subplots=True, figsize=(15,12))
 plt.show()
 ```
 Several patterns emerge from the time series of Moran's I. Before delving into the details, it is worth noting that, while Gini and Theil follow a similar path, Moran's I displays a distinct trajectory.
-The first aspect to point out is that there is a long-term decline in the value of Moran's I. This suggests a gradual decline in the geographic structure of inequality with two implications: (a) per capita incomes are now less similar between nearby counties and (b), this has been consistently declining, regardless of whether inequality is high or low.
+There is a long-term decline in the value of Moran's I. This suggests a gradual decline in the geographic structure of inequality with two implications: (a) per capita incomes are now less similar between nearby counties and (b), this has been consistently declining, regardless of whether inequality is high or low.
 Second, despite this decline, there is never a year in which the spatial autocorrelation is not statistically significant.
 In other words, there is a strong geographic structure in the distribution of regional incomes that needs to be accounted for when focusing on inequality questions.

 ### Regional Decomposition of Inequality